 Why Would I Want to Add Chicken Feet to the Stock?

 One of the reasons I raise my own meat birds is so I can utilize the entire bird, including the feet.
-Adding the feet to the stock pot makes the broth a little thicker and heartier.
-The feet have a natural collagen in them that is good for human skin.
+Adding the feet to the stockpot makes the broth a little thicker and heartier.
+The feet have natural collagen in them that is good for human skin.
 It doesn't change the taste at all but adds a very nice thickness that you'll notice in your finished dishes.

-A Good Stock is the Building Block of Many Recipes
+A Good Stock Is the Building Block of Many Recipes

-Whether you are making a soup, a pot of chicken and dumplings or needing a chicken stock as an ingredient in any recipe, building a delicious final product starts with a fantastic base.
+Whether you are making a soup, a pot of chicken and dumplings, or needing a chicken stock as an ingredient in any recipe, building a delicious final product starts with a fantastic base.
 The chicken stock that you use should be the best you can possibly get.
-We all know that there is no comparison between truly home made and what comes out of a can or a box.
+We all know that there is no comparison between truly homemade and what comes out of a can or a box.

 Chicken stock is one of the easiest types of stock to make from scratch.
 Be brave with it because it is very forgiving.
 You can tweak this recipe to please your own pallet by adding more or less of the ingredients until you find that perfect combination that suits you best.
-You can't do that with store bought broth.
+You can't do that with store-bought broth.

-This home made chicken broth is free from excessive salt, has no preservatives and is made with natural, organic ingredients.
+This homemade chicken broth is free from excessive salt, has no preservatives, and is made with natural, organic ingredients.
 Most of what goes into the pot was grown in my own back yard and garden.
 What was purchased was certified organic, including the chicken legs.

 Any pieces of chicken will do when making broth or stock.
 You can save the uncooked chicken pieces like the backs, wing tips and neck in a bag in your freezer until you have enough pieces to flavor the stock.

 You'll want to pull the meat off of any parts of the chicken that have meat once the stock has finished cooking.
-A chicken's back does have a lot more meat on it that you would think once it is cooked and you can see it.
+A chicken's back does have a lot more meat on it than you would think once it is cooked and you can see it.
 This meat can be added to some of the broth before freezing for use in your chicken soups and dumplings.
-Of course you can add breast chunks afterward if you would like but you'll probably be pleasantly surprised how much meat you will end up with just by using chicken scraps.
+Of course, you can add breast chunks afterward if you would like but you'll probably be pleasantly surprised how much meat you will end up with just by using chicken scraps.

-Time wise, it does take a bit of cooking and prep time but it freezes nicely so you can make it in a fairly large pot, like I am here, and divide it into multiple freezer bags for later use in soups and sauces.
+Time-wise, it does take a bit of cooking and prep time but it freezes nicely so you can make it in a fairly large pot, like I am here, and divide it into multiple freezer bags for later use in soups and sauces.
 You'll realize with the very first bite of your finished dish that this was, in fact, time well spent.